gaganjain1/RyanairBooking/README.md

 Cucumber + Junit + Selenium
 Hybrid Framework (BDD approach)

-Important Important: In case a test fail due to incorrect email address, please enter a new valid email address and password in all feature files.
+Important Information: In case a test fail due to incorrect email address, please enter a new valid email address and password in all feature files.
 The reason behind that is sometimes the application blocks the user due to providing invalid credit card details.

 Step 1: Setup & Configuration